dataPulverizer/glmSolver/README.md

     - [ ] (a) `gels` Least squares solver using QR decomposition, requires *full rank* matrix A.
     - [ ] (b) `gelsy` Orthogonal Factorization Solver.
     - [ ] (c) `gelss` SVD Solver.
-    - [ ] (d) `gelsd` SVD Solver divide & conquer
+    - [ ] (d) `gelsd` SVD Solver divide & conquer.
-  Matrix inverse algorithms (A^-1) to include
+  Matrix inverse algorithms (A^-1) to include:
     - [ ] (a) `getri` LU Decomposition Inverse, `getrf` precursor.
     - [ ] (b) `potri` Cholesky Decomposition Inverse, `potrf` precursor.
     - [ ] (c) `sytri` LU Decomposition Inverse, `getrf` precursor.
     - [ ] (d) `svds` - My own name use SVD to do generalized inverse.
   - [ ] iii.
 Create X2 and Dispersion (phi) function which you divide the `(XWX)^-1` matrix by to get the covariance matrix.
 You will need to use page 110 of the Wood's GAM book, note that the Binomial and Poisson Distribution has `phi = 1`.
   - [ ] iv.
 Look at Julia's GLM implementation, they use matrix multiplications using inplace modification of arrays which could be faster? e.g. *mul!*
   - [ ] v.
 Implement blocking matrix techniques using the techniques used in Golub's and Van Loan's Matrix Computations book.
   - [ ] vi.
 Compare your algorithm's performance with other implementations R, Python, Julia, H20, Scala Spark.
 If can show better or equal performance to all of these that would be a good start.
   - [ ] vii.
 Implement L-BFGS and gradient descent as options in addition to the standard Fisher Matrix/Hessian solver.
   - [ ] viii.
 Implement data synthesis functions for GLM.
 Use Chapter 5 of Hardin & Hilbe and use this for benchmarking.
   - [ ] ix.
 Do you need a sparse solver?
 Investigate.
 - [ ] 3.
 Implement memory and disk blocked matrix structure in Julia (and Rust if applicable) and integrate them with your current algorithm.
 Creating a generic interface that could contend with any data structure with the right methods returning the right types to the function(s).
 - [ ] 4.
 Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data